BuidlGuidl/eth-tech-tree-challenges-old/README.md

 ## Challenge Description

-TODO: WIP
+Amidst a backdrop where centralized control over capital resouces stifles innovation and freedom, your challenge is to write a smart contract named "EthStreaming".
+This contract will empower authorized users to manage Ethereum assets in a decentralized manner—ensuring that the flow of resources is as continuous and uninterrupted as the ideals we uphold.
+Designated accounts will be permitted to withdraw predefined amounts of ETH, dictated by the passage of time since their last withrawal.

-The goal for this challenge is to write a simple "stream" contract.
-A stream contract allows authorized accounts to withdraw up to a specified amount of ETH.
-After a withdrawal, the priveledged account must wait a specified amount of time before withdrawing the full amount again.
-This means you will have to calculate the amount of stream cap available using the time elapsed since the last withdrawal.
-The owner of the contract will be the deployer.
-Only the owner of the contract is allowed to add a stream.
+As the architect, you will start this endeavor in `packages/foundry/contracts/EthStreaming.sol` where you will craft a new paradigm where freedom and resources flow hand in hand.

 **Don't change any existing method names** as it will break tests but feel free to add additional methods if it helps you complete the task.